matrix-org/matrix-appservice-slack/README.md

 ## Description

 A bridge that connects [Matrix](https://matrix.org) and [Slack](https://slack.com).
-The bridge is considered **stable** and mature for use in production environments.
+The bridge was considered **stable** and mature for use in production, but has been discontinued. environments.

 ![Screenshot](screenshot.png)